AndreRudolph/impulsephp-doc/docs/installation.md

     </div>
   </div>
   <pre class="code-white imp-code line-numbers language-shell">
-	<code class="language-bash">npm install</code>
+	<code class="language-bash">composer update</code>
   </pre>
 </div>

-Furthermore you need to install the jquery and the sass-loader libraries by using the following command.
+The ImpulseBundle is now available.
+To finally initialize it, you can execute the provided init command and following the instructions once the command has been finished.

 <div>
   <div class="code-header">